KellerJordan/modded-nanogpt/README.md

 * Projection and classification layers initialized to zero (muP-like)
 * Tanh soft logit capping (following Gemma 2)
 * Skip connections from the embedding to every layer
-* Extra embeddings which are mixed into the values in attention layers
+* Extra embeddings which are mixed into the values in attention layers (inspired by Zhou et al. 2024)
 * FlexAttention with window size warmup

 Contributors to the SOTA: [@Grad62304977](https://x.com/Grad62304977),